 When joining boards end-to-end, this should be done where there is a batten behind, so both ends are supported by a batten.
 It is best to not have the joins all in one line, so that they are spread out across the cladding area.
 As the boards are manufactured through a moulding process we recommend that all ends are cut before they're installed.
 Dry fit the boards first to make sure they align, using boards that are of appropriate dimensions to ensure a consistent finish.
-We recommend that the boards are joined with a 20 degree scarf joint with one overlapping the other, the front face of the cut should be painted in Touch-up Coating.
+We recommend that the boards are joined with a 20 degree scarf joint with one overlapping the other, the front face of the cut should be painted in Touch-up Coating, shown in fig. 18.
 As Millboard is made from a resin mineral composition it is stable in comparison to timber or composites based on timber, the amount of movement that is acceptable is up to 0.2%.

 Fig. 18 - Joining boards detail Installation Abutting Render The junction between envello and render can be done in a number of different ways, however we'd recommend doing the rendering first before fitting the Envello and finishing the render up to a render stop bead rather than directly up to the cladding.
-Please ensure that you leave a 3-4mm gap between the render stop and the edge of the cladding/corner trims.
-When running the Board & Batten boards up to render on a wall, the boards can be butted up to the render stop-bead as shown in fig. 20 The junction between the Board & Batten boards and render on a corner can be done utilising the Envello Square Corner Trim, this is shown in fig.21 When installing cladding above render, it is best to install a flashing detail which goes up behind the cladding battens and protrudes further than the render.
-This is to allow rain water to drip off the flashing detail, this can be seen in fig 22.
+Please ensure that you leave a 3-4mm gap between the render stop and the edge of the cladding/corner profiles.
+When running the Shadow Line boards up to render on a wall, the boards can be butted up to the render stop-bead (see fig. 19).
+The junction between the Shadow Line boards and render on a corner can be done utilising the Envello Corner profiles or fascia boards as shown in fig. 20.
+When installing cladding above render, it is best to install a flashing detail which goes up behind the cladding battens and protrudes further than the render.
+This is to allow rain water to drip off the flashing detail (see fig. 21)